wavefrontHQ/docs/pages/doc/wavefront_release_notes.md

   <td width="50%">The Alert Viewer and Alert Editor now include the Related Insights pane, which provides a list of the insights that contain the corresponding alert.
 In this pane, you can:
   <ul><li>Filter the insights by severity.</li>
   <li>View all Operations for Applications alert firings aggregated in a related insight.</li>
-  <li>If you have an Insights service role, you can open a related insight in VMware Tanzu Hub and examine all alerts and events aggregated in that insight, including events from other sources.
+  <li>If you have Tanzu Hub and Tanzu Insights service roles, you can view a related insight in VMware Tanzu Hub and examine all alerts and events aggregated in that insight, including events from other sources.
 For details, see <a href="https://docs.vmware.com/en/VMware-Tanzu-Hub/SaaS/Using-and-Managing-VMware-Tanzu-Hub/GUID-B56F48EF-5C60-4D10-BFE6-026BE8C7B96C.html">Monitoring resources for service reliability using VMware Tanzu Insights in Tanzu Hub</a>.</li></ul>
   <p>If your VMware Cloud organization is not running the VMware Tanzu Insights service, you can click <strong>Try Free Tier</strong> to unlock AI/ML-based insights for your environment.</p></td>
   <td width="50%"><img src="/images/alert_viewer_insights.png" alt="Related Insights section supports filters, such as active, resolved, critical, warning, and information"></td>
   </tr>